Section 6.1: Jails

 The second major function of jails is the idea of custody.
 That is, people are deprived of their liberty for various reasons.
 The two most common of these reasons are pretrial detention and punishment.

 A major use of modern jails is what is often referred to as pretrial detention.
 In other words, jails receive accused persons pending arraignment and hold them awaiting trial, conviction, or sentencing.
 More than half of jail inmates are accused of crimes and are awaiting trial.
 The average time between arrest and sentencing is around six months.
 Jails also readmit probation and parole violators and absconders, holding them for judicial hearings.
-The major purpose of pretrial detention is not to punish offenders, but to protect the public and ensure the appearance of accused persons at trial.
+The major purpose of pretrial detention is not to punish offenders but to protect the public and ensure the accused’s appearance at trial.

 According to the Bureau of Justice Statistics, there are around 3,300 jails currently in operation within the United States.
 This large number points to a very important fact: Jails are primarily a local concern.
 Jails (and detention centers) are facilities designed to safely and securely hold a variety of criminal offenders, usually for a short period.
 The wide variety of offenders comes from the fact that jails have dual roles.
 They hold criminal defendants waiting on processing by the criminal justice system, and they hold those convicted of crimes and sentenced to a jail term.
 In addition, jails hold prisoners for other agencies, such as state departments of correction, until bed space becomes available in a state prison.